LearnWeb3DAO/Layer2/README.md

 For example, a large trading firm may not want every single trade it makes to be available publicly on the main chain, but at the end of the week require a proof to be posted on the main-chain to inherit it's security benefits.
 So they can store data off-chain for each individual transaction, but bring it on-chain for the overall week's profit/loss and balance changes.

 Again, similar to Validiums, this is just a data-availability situation, and does not concern itself with how the transactions are executed.
-Typically, you can use a Volition approach with both OR's and ZKR's.
+Typically, you can use a Volition approach with ZKR's.

 ### Examples of Layer 2